mstksg/inCode/copy/entries/uncertainty.md

 tuple and access the hessian by using `fmap snd`.

-We need a couple of helpers, first --- one to get the "diagonal" of our hessian, because we only care about the double partials:
+We need a couple of helpers, first --- one to get the "diagonal" of our hessian, because we only care about the repeated partials:

 ~~~haskell
 !!!uncertain/Uncertain.hs "diag ::"